blueapron/Colander/README.md

 ### `CalendarViewDataSource`
 There are only two functions required by the data source: `startDate` and `endDate`.
 These functions represent the range of time displayed by the CalendarView.

-`CalendarViewDataSource` also has two optional functions: `showsLeadingWeeks` and `showsTrailingWeeks`.
+`CalendarViewDataSource` also has a few optional properties:

+- `calendar`: The calendar you wish to display.
+This property defaults to the Gregorian calendar.

 - `showsLeadingWeeks`: If `true` (the default behavior), the calendar renders every day in `startDate`'s month.
 If `false`, the earliest date that will be shown is the beginning of `startDate`'s week (i.e., if `startDate` is in the last week of its month and `showsLeadingWeeks` is false, only the week containing `startDate` will be shown).